 The campground’s central location also makes it easy to access two of Eastern Washington’s best towns: Wenatchee and Bavarian-themed Leavenworth.
 As the campground’s name implies, it’s situated where the Columbia and Wenatchee rivers meet, meaning swimming, fishing, and boating are close at hand.

-8 tent sites and 51 full hook-up utility sites are available.
-Despite the small number of tent sites, the privacy of each site still makes Wenatchee Confluence State Park one of the best places to camp in Washington.
+8 tent sites and 51 full hook-up sites are available.
+Despite the small number of tent sites, the privacy of each campsite still makes Wenatchee Confluence State Park one of the best places to go camping in Washington.

 Though it’s east of the Cascade Mountains, Ginkgo Petrified Forest State Park is technically more of a central Washington camping location.

 Just outside the windy town of Vantage (hence the nearby Wild Horse Wind Farm), the campground is notable for its 27,000 feet of shoreline along the Columbia River and the unique petrified wood along the Gingko Petrified Forest Interpretive Trail.